devotedmikae/devotedmikae/README.md

 $\color{#F1E6B4}{\textsf{<div align="center">
 <details>
 <summary>ᖇᑌᒪES</summary>
 You are allowed to use my art as a profile picture or banner, make edits or animations and even voice over my comic without asking me as long as there is proper credit.
 If I draw anonymous viewers doing something in the comic for example hugging one of the cast members, then yes: you are allowed to draw your character over the gray mannequin.
-I don't mind and find that pretty cute when people add their OCs lol.
+I don't mind and find that pretty cute when people add their OCs lol.}}$

 If I actually become popular and my art becomes recognizable, then you won't require as much as to always credit me if people already know me.
 Of course in the meantime I am a very small and unknown artist, so credit is required.